e2b-dev/E2B/DEV.md

 - Connect with id may be creating toml?
 - Enable auth flow/creating tokens from CLI?

+### FC mutation limit
+> With a microVM configured with a minimal Linux kernel, single-core CPU, and 128 MiB of RAM, Firecracker supports a steady mutation rate of 5 microVMs per host core per second (e.g., one can create 180 microVMs per second on a host with 36 physical cores).

 ### CLI Feedback
 > How can I create the DEVBOOK_KEY?
 It seems I can’t create resources without it